About Grand Forks Public Schools

 The schools of the two districts expect and receive a strong performance from the students.
 This is possible because of a rich curriculum design led by highly qualified teachers.
 Family and community support is strong and instrumental in the success of the schools.
 Emphasis is given to lower class size, curriculum, staff qualifications, and student achievement.
 The result is 96%+ average daily attendance, well-behaved students, safe AND comfortable schools, and academic results that exceed those of the state and nation.

 A Note from the Superintendent

 Welcome to the Grand Forks and Grand Forks Air Force Base School Districts!
-I am most humbled and grateful to serve as the 19th superintendent in communities that support public education from academics, co-curricular, to extra-curricular activities.
-There simply is no better place to live, work, and play than our university city has much to offer.
+I am most humbled and grateful to serve as the 19th superintendent in communities that support public education and academic, co-curricular, and extra-curricular activities.
+There simply is no better place to live, work, and play than our university city has a lot to offer.

 If you are new to Grand Forks, we welcome you.
 If you are a returning family, thank you for allowing us to be a part of your life’s experience in this beautiful city.
 As a parent and community member, I couldn’t be more thrilled with year-round activities and offerings for K-12-aged students; experiences that are either school district driven or sponsored by the Grand Forks Park District or through various other community-led organizations.
 Truly, there is something for everyone!